tobozo/esp32-qemu-sim/README.md

 ### Bootloader Address

-Optionally change the addresses for bootloader.bin and partitions.bin.
+[Experimental] Optionally change the addresses for bootloader.bin and partitions.bin.
 The other addresses are extracted form the partitions.csv file.

 ```yaml